JayBotsa/LyreBird-EDi/README.md

 > Free.
 Forever.
 Rooted in fields.
 Born to fly.
 [Where it began →](http://farmauto.co.za/about/)

 ## The LyreBird Pulse
 In a forest, a bird mimicked life—wind, water, warning.
 Not code.
-Not tech.
+Not code.
 Nature’s wire.
 This is that wire, grown from open roots, tested in dust, sung to the stars.
 No one owns it.
 Doge locks it: 40% rural life, 30% climate eyes, 30% new worlds.
 Fork it.
 Whisper to your kettle.
 Let it answer.

 ## Proof
 [Live packet echo →](https://github.com/JayBotsa/LyreBird-EDi/blob/main/examples/kc-sample.json) #Macrohard @elonmusk @xAI